OWASP/www-chapter-lviv/index.md

 ## Become a Speaker

-Call For Speakers at OWASP Kyiv events is permanently open.
+Call For Speakers at OWASP Lviv events is permanently open.
 If you want to present at future events, review and agree with the [OWASP Speaker Agreement](Speaker_Agreement "wikilink") and check for upcoming events at <https://cfp.owaspukraine.org>, or simply send the title and abstract